-European heritage as a pedagogical and integration tool
+European Cultural Heritage as a pedagogical and integration tool in Education

 Description and main aims

 The idea of this training was born thanks to a Polish partner working in the field of languages and multiculturalism (Kontakt school) which is leading an Erasmus K2 project, a strategic partnership in the field of adult education titled: “Let's Teach Europe!
 European Heritage as a pedagogical and integration tool in adult education”.
 Thanks to international partners and a common work of research and studies, we matured experience in the valorization of Cultural Heritage and the creation of a methodological approach useful to enrich education and improve teachers’ competencies.

 The term cultural heritage encompasses several main categories of heritage:

 movable cultural heritage (paintings, sculptures, coins, manuscripts)

 immovable cultural heritage (monuments, archaeological sites, and so on)